+(c) to any member or office holder of such a committee or tribunal.

-- (4) Sub-paragraph (3) shall not apply to Article 23 or 24 of the 1981 Order, but instead in Article 24 - (a) any reference to the Law Society shall, in relation to any time from the first appointed day to the second appointed day, he deemed to include a reference to the Commission; and - (b) -paragraph (1) shall have effect as if there were inserted after sub-paragraph (c) --- - (d) for the purpose of facilitating the proper performance by the Law-Society or the General Council of the Bar of Northern Ireland of their functions in relation to complaints made or referred to them by the Commission." - (5) The Commission shall pay into the fund established under sub-paragraph (2)(n) - (a) sums received from the Lord-Chancellor under sub-paragraph (7), - (b) any receipts of the Commission attributable to Part II of the 1981 Order, and - (c) such other receipts of the Commission as the Lord-Chancellor may with the concurrence of the Trensury, determine. - (6) All expenses of the Commission attributable to Part 11 of the 1981 Order shull be paid out of the fund established under sub-paragraph (2)(n). - (7) The Lord Chancellor shall pay to the Commission out of money provided by Parliament such sums as are required (after allowing for sums received apart from this subparagraph) to meet the payments which, under sub-paragraph (6), are to be paid by the Commission out of the fund established under sub-paragraph (2)(a). - (8) The Lord Chancellor may, with the approval of the Frensury- - (a) determine the manner in which and times at which the sums referred to insub-paragraph (7) shall be paid to the Commission; and - (h) impose conditions on the payment of the sums referred to in-sub-paragraph (7). - (9) Estimates of the sums required as mentioned in sub-paragraph (7) shall from time to time be submitted to the Lord-Chancellor by the Commission: - (40) An estimate shall be submitted under sub-paragraph (9) - (a) at least once in the period beginning with the first appointed day and ending with the next 31st-March, and - (b) at least once in each subsequent period of twelve months ending with 31st March, at such time as the Lord Chancellor may, with the approval of the Freusury, direct. - (11) An estimate under sub-paragraph (9) shall be in such form and shall give such particulars as may be so directed.
+(4) Sub-paragraph (3) shall not apply to Article 23 or 24 of the 4981-Order; but instead in Article 24-

+- (a) any reference to the Law Society shall, in relation to any time from the first appointed day to the second appointed day, he deemed to include a reference to the Commission; and - - (d) for the purpose of facilitating the proper-performance by the Law Society or the General Council of the Bar of Northern-Ireland-of their functions in relation to complaints made or referred to them by the Commission." - (5)-The Commission shall pay into the fund established under sub-paragraph (2)(a)-

+(a) sums received from the Lord Chancellor under sub-paragraph (7),

+- (b) any receipts of the Commission attributable to Part II of the 1981 Order, and - (c)-such other receipts of the Commission as the Lord-Chancellor may, with the concurrence of the Trensury, determine.

+(6) All expenses of the Commission attributable to Part 11 of the 1981 Order shull be puid out of the fund established under sub-paragraph (2)(a).

+(7) The Lord Chancellor shall pay to the Commission out of money provided by Parliament such sums as are required (after allowing for sums received apart from this subparagraph) to meet the payments which, under sub-paragraph (6), are to be paid by the Commission out of the fund established under sub-paragraph (2)(a).

+- (8) The Lord Chancellor may, with the approval of the Frensury- - (a) determine the manner in which and times at which the sums referred to insub-paragraph (7) shall be paid to the Commission; and - (b) impose conditions on the payment of the sums referred to in sub-paragraph (7).

+(9) Estimates of the sums required as mentioned in sub-paragraph (7) shall from time to time be submitted to the Lord Chancellor by the Commission.

+(10) An estimate shall be submitted under sub-paragraph (9)-

+- (\mathfrak{a}) at least once in the period beginning with the first-appointed day-and ending with the next 31st March, and - (b) at least once in each subsequent period of twelve months ending with 34st March, atsuch time as the Lord Chancellor may, with the approval of the Treasury, direct.

+(11) -An estimate under sub-paragraph (9)-shall be in such form and shall give such particulars as may be so directed.

-- (12) Any provision of Part II of the 1981 Order requiring anything to be paid into or out of the land established under sub-paragraph (2)(a) is not to be taken as requiring the making of an actual payment, so as to prevent the obligation to make it being satisfied in whole or in part by an allow nace on account or in any other way; and in that Part references to payments, to sums paid or payable or to receipts and similar references shall be construed accordingly. - (13) Where a fund is established under sub-paragraph (2)(a), that fund shall, with effect from the second appointed day, be treated as if it were established under Article H(1).
+(12) Any-provision of Part 11-of the 1981 ()rdce-requiring anything to be paid into or out of the fund established under sub-paragraph (2)(a) is not to be taken as requiring the making of an actual payment, so as to prevent the obligation to make it being satisfied in whole or in part by an allowance on account or in any other way; and in that Part references to payments, to sums paid or payable or to receipts and similar references shall be construct accordingly.

+(13) - Where a fund is established under sub-paragraph (2)(a), that fund shall, with effect from the second appointed day, be treated as if it were established under Article 11(1).

-Part III of the 1981 Order
+Part HI of the 1981 Order